Just another hollow phrase? Or a strategy that has been around for a long time?

 In recent years, new trends have emerged in the digital world, such as "User Generated Content" (UGC).
 UGC is content created and generated by users, such as photos, videos, customer reviews, blog articles...
 All of this, without any compensation and in a totally spontaneous way.

-These users who make their voice heard are real company/brand ambassadors.
-With the rise in power of digital and the place of the Internet in our lives, gathering these active Internet users within a community represents a golden opportunity.
+These users who make their voices heard are real company/brand ambassadors.
+With the rise in the power of digital and the place of the Internet in our lives, gathering these active Internet users within a community represents a golden opportunity.

 Saturation of certain communication channels

-Social networks, newsletters and company blogs were originally designed to exchange information.
+Social networks, newsletters, and company blogs were originally designed to exchange information.
 But today, their use is top-down.
-Brands communicate massively, and interaction with content consumers is limited.
+Brands communicate massively, and the interaction with content consumers is limited.
 It's a fact: infobesity is king, and the quantity of content is taking over the quality of communication.